montanaflynn/palindromes/README.md

 	javac -O palindromes.java
 	scalac -optimise palindromes.scala

+Another interesting aspect was how long the programs ended up being:

+	Language	Lines
+	Python	5
+	Ruby	7
+	JavaScript	10
+	Haskell 15
+	Rust	17
+	Scala	17
+	Java	23
+	Go	40
+	C	51

 ### More advanced benchmarks:

-See the `Benchmarks` directory for a script that will run each language many times and output a JSON file with advances stats and performance metrics.
+I've included a `benchmark.json` file which you can use with [benchmarker](https://github.com/montanaflynn/benchmarker).
 You must first compile the C, Go, Haskell, Java, Scala and Rust programs and have Java, Scala, Ruby and Python available in your path.

 ### Things I want to do:

+- Create a Makefile
 - Further optimizations
-- Create a Makefile